 Unfortunately, many marketing agencies are still relying on anecdotal evidence willingly shared by clients to prove their worth.

-Instead, agencies should proactively prove their worth to clients through their reporting process.
+Instead, agencies should proactively prove their worth to clients through their reporting process and by utilizing tools like a client tracking dashboard or an agency dashboard.
 They must have a repeatable reporting system that allows them to set and revise goals with clients, track progress against those goals, proactively review results with clients and propose new ways to help clients achieve their goals.

 Many agencies are spending hours each month creating reports for clients.
 The other day, an agency owner proudly shared his reporting process with me.
 He walked me through how they cut and paste data every month from 3 different analytics tools into columns in a spreadsheet, then graphed the results, then cut and pasted the graphs into powerpoint, where they finally would make a few recommendations on what to do in the following months.
 This was our conversation: